 This museum is about a 35-minute train ride from Copenhagen Central Station.
 Stop at the Humlebæk station and walk ten minutes to Louisiana.

-After your eyes dance at the site of the fabulous exhibitions, be sure to treat yourself to the mouth watering food at their café.More Info (click to expand)
+After your eyes dance at the site of the fabulous exhibitions, be sure to treat yourself to the mouth watering food at their café.More Info (click to show all)

 4. Eat at Torvehallerne Market